Matcha Tea: 8 Health Benefits & 4 Possible Side Effects

 That is why you should go for organic products.
 They are more strictly controlled and do not contain pesticides and other harmful substances.

-Matcha tea is expensive, and in high quality you can sometimes pay up to 50 dollars for 30 grams of the effective powder.
+Matcha tea is expensive, and you can sometimes pay up to 50 dollars for 30 grams (approximately one ounce) of a high quality matcha powder.
 You can buy it in various gorecery stores, supermarkets, health food shops and also on the Internet.
-It comes in different sizes, from a small 30 gram tin to a 500 gram package.
+It comes in different sizes, from a small 30 gram tin to a 500 gram (17 ounce) package.

 Often larger packages are cheaper in terms of price-performance ratio.
 However, you should only buy a large package if you drink a lot of matcha tea and use it up quickly.
 Once opened, matcha powder quickly loses its flavor.
 If you just want to try the tea, you should buy a smaller package first.